 - A vendor might apply further changes to the offer to meet new demands and, for example, increase the pricing by a lot.
-Doing so, CSPs know that their customers would rather pay that instead of bearing the costs of switching to a different vendor.
+When doing so, providers know that their customers would rather pay that instead of bearing the costs of switching to a different vendor.

 - Finally, a vendor might go out of business altogether!
-That’s not very likely for Amazon or Google, but potentially realistic for smaller providers.
+That’s not very likely for Amazon, Microsoft, or Google, but potentially realistic for smaller providers.

 When you decide to use the cloud service of a vendor, you’re handing off your core business technology to an external company.
 It’s not easy and requires a lot of trust in the vendor.

 When reviewing different offers from vendors, you can easily get lost in the pricing maze and end up paying more than you wanted.
-We explored this problem here: How to Compare the Cost of AWS, Azure, Google, and Oracle, Once and for All.
+We explored this problem here: Cloud Pricing Comparison: AWS vs. Azure vs. Google Cloud Platform in 2022

 Similar resources come at different prices across providers.
 But they also come with different capacities.
-That’s why choosing the best cloud platform is so challenging.
+That’s why choosing the best cloud platform is so difficult.

-Here’s a good example of how this works: Here are two machines that are similar on paper as they both have four cores.
-Oracle VM offers more memory, but the price is very similar.
-Using our performance benchmark, we revealed that, in fact, OracleVM.Standard.E2.4 offers almost twice the blended compute capacity over 24 hours than its Google Cloud equivalent.
+Here’s a good example of how this works: We compare two machines that look similar on paper as they both have four cores.
+Using our performance benchmark, we revealed that OracleVM.Standard.E2.4 offers almost twice the blended compute capacity over 24 hours than its Google Cloud equivalent.

 So let’s say that you’ve been using Google Cloud and you spot a great cloud service pricing.
 Taking advantage of it isn’t going to be easy because before you know it, you’ll be locked into your cloud provider.